 The bathroom can be a dangerous place for older people, especially those who are quite frail or suffer from medical conditions.
-Having to climb in and out of the bath tub and the slippy nature of the room increase the risk of a fall.
+Slippery bathroom surfaces increase the risk of falls.
+In addition, climbing out of the shower or bath can sometimes feel precarious.However, staying safe in the bathroom needn’t be hard.

 As we know already, falls are the most common cause of injury related deaths in people over the age of 75.
 In fact, according to the NHS, around one in three adults over 65 who live at home will have at least one fall a year.

 You may have seen our top tips for older people to follow when it comes to staying safe at home.
 Today’s article focuses on staying safe in the bathroom and the things that you can do to lower the risk of an accident.

 Here are 5 ways of staying safe in the bathroom.

 As you get older, you may begin to struggle with your balance.
 Installing grab rails around your bathroom should be the first step you take to protect yourself.
 There are several types to choose from, each of which can help you in different ways.

 You can buy grab rails which attach to the wall or ones which attach to your bath or shower.
 All grab rails should be installed in places that you can reach easily, without having to overstretch.
 It’s very important that the fixings are strong and secure.
 You may need to consult a tradesperson to check that your walls are strong enough to hold them.

 We advise that you install grab rails around your bath or shower and beside your toilet, so that you can sit down and stand back up with ease after using the bathroom.